SysKitTeam/docs-point/docs/releases/cloud/point-2026-06-02-release-note.md

 * **Fixed a bug** where the Policy Add Members step did not complete all member additions, which could result in some members not being added as expected.

-* **Fixed a bug** where a minimum owners policy violation on a SharePoint site incorrectly triggered the escalation to Add Members to All groups and teams in the tenant.
+* **Fixed a bug** where, on rare occasions, a minimum owners policy vulnerability on a SharePoint site incorrectly triggered the escalation to Add Members to all groups and teams in the tenant.

 * **Various improvements, including UX and UI fixes, have been implemented.**